jordaoqualho/stormforged-website/README.md

-# 🏰 Heroes of Horizon - Guild War Tracker
+# ⚡ Stormforged - Idle Horizon Guild War Tracker

-A comprehensive web application for tracking and analyzing guild war performance in Heroes of Horizon.
+A comprehensive web application for tracking and analyzing guild war performance for the **Stormforged** guild in Idle Horizon.
 Built with Next.js, TypeScript, and TailwindCSS, featuring real-time statistics, interactive charts, and local data storage.

 ## ✨ Features